Mathieu-Poirier/assemblyLineEfficiencyTool/README.md

 A full-stack project designed to visualize manufacturing efficiency by tracking the rate at which parts are completed.

-## Features
+## Key Features

-- Real-time data visualization
+- Real-time data visualization using D3.js
-- WebSocket server communication
+- WebSocket server
-- PostgreSQL database communication
+- PostgreSQL database

 ## Technology Stack